 Hanmer Springs Ski Area is run by the Amuri Ski Club, founded in 1957.
 3 tows operate, a beginners fixed grip tow, nutcracker rope tow and a poma tow.
 Elevation is 1769m, vertical is 310m, terrain is 52ha.
 Groomer and daily lessons for ski and boards

 A unique slice of Kiwiana at a boutique “club” ski field in the heart of Canterbury’s mountains.
 Fresh powder and fantastic terrain with uncrowded slopes, rolling bowls and steep chutes.
 Friendly. laid-back atmosphere and on-mountain accommodation.

-The almighty Aoraki (Mt Cook) thrusts skyward lording over the sprawling peaks of snow covered alps below.
-This is MacKenzie country, a region filled with boutique ski fields of Roundhill, Mt Dobson and Ohau that will grip your heart with Kiwi hospitality.
+The almighty Aoraki (Mt Cook) is New Zealand's highest mountain, with sprawling peaks and snow covered alps.
+This is Mackenzie country, a region filled with boutique ski fields of Roundhill, Mt Dobson and Ohau that is bursting with Kiwi hospitality.

 All day sunshine, wide open uncrowded runs and a friendly kiwi atmosphere make Mt Dobson the ultimate snow experience.
 From the well groomed beginners slopes to challenging black runs with miles of untracked powder.
 Reach your potential at Mt Dobson.

 Snowboarding and skiing at its best.
 Powder snow, sunshine, friendly people & uncrowded slopes are what sets Ōhau apart.
 A state-of-the-art Techno Alpin snowmaking system means reliable snow from season opening in June.